• Skip to primary navigation

 Signs of Drug Misuse in the Elderly

-The older a person is, the more difficult it can be to determine that they are misusing prescription or illegal drugs.
-Additionally, they may be sensitive upon confrontation because of their pride and secrecy.
-They may feel like they are losing and that could elicit resentment.
-No adult wants to feel like their own child is parenting them, and confronting an elderly person about drug use can be one of those situations.
+The older a person is, the more difficult it can be to determine if they’re misusing prescription or illegal drugs.
+Additionally, they may be sensitive upon confrontation due to their pride and secrecy, often a product of their generation’s beliefs.
+They may feel like they’re being infantilized, which in turn could cause resentment.
+No adult wants to feel like their child is parenting them, and confronting an elderly person about drug use can be one of those situations.

 Hidden Dangers of Prescription Pills